Online-To-Offline Commerce: 13 Commonly-Used Strategies

 Reserve Online, Pay In-Store: Encouraging In-Store Visits

 Another effective O2O Commerce model is Reserve Online, Pay In-Store.
-With this approach, customers can reserve products online, securing their desired items, and then complete the payment in-person when they visit the physical store for collection.
+With this approach, customers can reserve products online, secure their desired items, and then complete the payment in person when they visit the physical store for collection.

 Major players in the fashion industry, such as Zara, have adopted this strategy.
 It not only attracts customers to visit the store but also minimizes the risk of products being unavailable when customers arrive, improving overall customer satisfaction.